DarkMatterCore/nxdumptool/host/README.md

 If an error occurs while dumping an entry from the application's queue, it will proceed with the next NSP instead of cancelling the process altogether.

+This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) and the [`StartExtractedFsDump`](#startextractedfsdump) command -- it'll never be issued if either of these modes is active.

+#### EndBulkOperation

+Yields no command block.
+Expects a status response, just like the rest of the commands.

+This command is only issued under one of the following conditions:

+* After all file entries from an extracted FS dump (started via [`StartExtractedFsDump`](#startextractedfsdump)) have been successfully transferred to the host device.
+* After a bulk NSP dump process (started via [`StartBulkNspDump`](#startbulknspdump)) has finished, regardless of any errors taking place or not.

+If a [`CancelFileTransfer`](#cancelfiletransfer) command is issued before finishing a bulk operation, this command shall not be expected.

-This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) -- it'll never be issued if this mode is active.
+This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) -- it'll never be issued if it is active.

 ### Status response